Oracle 10g Express Edition on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 Oracle 10g is a robust, enterprise-grade relational database management system (RDBMS).
 The Oracle database platform was the first commercially available SQL-based DBMS, and is a great choice for applications that require large, distributed databases.
-This guide will help you get started with Oracle 10g XE (Express Edition) on your Debian 5 (Lenny) Linux VPS.
+This guide will help you get started with Oracle 10g XE (Express Edition) on your Debian 5 (Lenny) Linode.

 It is assumed that you’ve followed the steps outlined in our getting started guide.
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.